Tashukwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr -d cC -- removes all the letters c and C frrom input. rev -- reverses its input. cut -d: -f1,6 /etc/passwd | sort -- displays all users and their home directories, sorted by users.
+tr -d cC -- removes all the letters c and C frrom input. rev -- reverses its input. cut -d: -f1,6 /etc/passwd | sort -- displays all users and their home directories, sorted by users. find -empty | cut -d: -f1 -- finds all empty files and directories in the current directory and all sub-directories.